South Bank Ramblers

 During the walk

 Frequently check that you can see your backmarker and have communication with them.
-Allow for regrouping as required.
+Allow for regrouping and catching up as required.

 Set a pace that is suited to the fitness and capabilities of the party and matches the advertised grade.